 Kate followed this with the compilation album The Whole Story, The Sensual World, The Red Shoes, a box set titled This Woman’s Work — consisting of her albums to 1990, b-sides, and unreleased tracks — and then a twelve-year hiatus, followed by more releases (we’re unable to provide a detailed account of these here, due to constraints of space, time, and an undeniable laziness.
 We’ll save those for another day).

-Kate Bush may not be to everyone’s taste, but her progressive, esoteric rock has, for decades, been too often dismissed, perhaps due to her moments of eccentricity, thus causing many of her truly beautiful, poignant, and thought-provoking creations to go unappreciated.
-Perhaps the recent attention given to “Running Up That Hill” will help bring her the admiration, outside of her loyal, established fans, she has been due for all these years — and bring well-deserved attention to her earlier works, including, of course, The Dreaming.
+Kate Bush may not be to everyone’s taste, but her progressive, esoteric rock has, for decades, been too often dismissed by the masses — perhaps due to her moments of eccentricity, thus causing many of her truly beautiful, poignant, and thought-provoking creations to go unnoticed and unappreciated.
+The recent attention given to “Running Up That Hill” will hopefully help bring her the admiration outside of her loyal, established fans that she has been due for all these years — and bring well-deserved praise for her earlier works, including, of course, The Dreaming.

 Kate referenced one of her songs, “Be Kind to My Mistakes,” in the notes she wrote for This Woman’s Work, and concludes with a few words that say so much about her: